PhysicsX/Gstreamer-on-embedded-devices/README.md

 ## Pi camera usage
 To run the picamera on the jetson nano nvarguscamerasrc element can be used.

-before run first check the capabilities of the element using:
+before running first check the capabilities of the element using the:
 ```bash
 gst-inspect1.0 nvarguscamerasrc
 ```